 Transformation – faith and sacred objects in the Middle Ages

 In this exhibition you will be able to view some of the objects that gave people hope in the Middle Ages.
 Faith transformed the objects, and served as a bridge to the sacred and holy.
+Due to renovations, this exhibition is closed until further notice.

 Photo of the head of a scultpure from the exhibition.